celiaalme/SAS/README.md

 To conduct the bussiness task correctly, we will be asked to follow a series of requirements, which are displayed in a pdf file in the repositorty.

 ## PREREQUISITES
-To run the TSA Claims Data Analysis program, you need an active account for either SAS® OnDemand for Academics or SAS® Viya.
-These platforms provide the necessary environment for executing SAS programs and analysing the data.
+To run the TSA Claims Data Analysis code, you need an active account for either [SAS® OnDemand for Academics](https://welcome.oda.sas.com) or [SAS® Viya](https://www.sas.com/en_au/software/viya.html).
+Also, you'll need to download some database files required for the program to run the code.
+To do so:

+1. Download the Requirements.pdf, ClaimReports.pdf, TSAClaims2002_2017.csv and tsa.sas files and store them in a local folder.
+2. Start SAS Studio.
+3. Within SAS Studio, select a folder (or create a new one) and upload the TSAClaims2002_2017.csv and tsa.sas files.
+4. Inspect the code and (maybe) run it.